Vortex Bladeless: Criticisms

-On their website they say product certification has progressed 50% toward completion.

 Vortex Bladeless is attempting to produce a wind turbine that isn't actually a turbine.
 All generators require a magnetic field, a conductor and motion to produce electricity.
 A small generator can only produce a small amount of power.
 It takes a lot of energy (movement) to make a generator turn.
 The biggest are generally turned by massive amounts of falling water, heat, steam or air.
 There is very little movement in the Vortex "turbine".
 All the movement at the top doesn't translate to much down where the generator is.
 They use a linear generator.

-They have recently shown performance tests in Puerto Cortés, Honduras.